The Tri-University doctoral program is designed to be completed in four years of full-time study.

 All doctoral students must attend the professional development seminar in their first year of the program.
 The seminar is designed to prepare students for success as PhD students and for their future careers in academic and professional fields of employment.

 The major field is the student’s primary area of concentration.
 The basis of the major field is the major field reading list, which consists of 100 books or equivalent, the preparation of one historiographical assignment, and participation and/or presentations.
-The major field/qualifying exam is normally set for the Fall term of the second year (4th term) of a student’s full-time registration.
+It ends with writing the Major Field Qualifying Exam (Comprehensive).

 The minor fields represent secondary areas of concentration.
 Minor fields are completed by seminar work during the first two terms of the student's program.